farazahmed943/chatbot/README.md

-# rabbitmq
+# chatbot
-This repo is for hands on rabbitmq
+This repo is for hands on chatbot using LLM's